 What is Neuropathic Pain?

 Neuropathic pain is cause by damage to nerve tissue.
 It is often felt as a burning or stabbing pain.
 One example of neuropathic pain is a pinched nerve.
-A common experience of those who have neuropathic pain is phantom limb pain
+A common experience of those who have neuropathic pain is phantom limb pain.
+While there is no single cause of neuropathic pain, common causes include alcoholism, amputation, chemotherapy, diabetes, AIDS, shingles, and spine surgery.

 Pain Management Can Help